traverson/traverson/api.markdown

 Exactly one of this methods should be called after calling zero or more configuration methods.
 Once one of these methods has been called, the request builder instance should not be used anymore.

+Each action method returns a handle for the link traversal process, which can be used to abort the link traversal (see below).

 `getResource(callback)`: This method is what you probably want to call if you want to retrieve information from the remote API.
 It will parse the JSON body from the last HTTP response and pass the resulting JavaScript object to your callback.
 The callback signature is `callback(err, resource)`.

 `get(callback)`: This method is similar to `getResource`, but it does not parse the HTTP response body for you.
 Instead, it gives you the response object, including the HTTP status code and the raw body.
 The callback signature is `callback(err, response)`.